 Application for Recognition of Exemption

-To apply for recognition by the IRS of exempt status under section 501(c)(3) of the Code, use Form 1023, Application for Recognition of Exemption, and its instructions.
+To apply for recognition by the IRS of exempt status under section 501(c)(3) of the Code, use a Form 1023-series application.
 The application must be complete and accompanied by the appropriate user fee.
 See Application Process for a step-by-step review of what an organization needs to know and to do in order to apply for recognition by the IRS of tax-exempt status.
 Frequently asked questions about applying for exemption generally, and Form 1023 specifically, are also available.
 You may also want to take our on-line mini-course about applying for exemption.